-Thousands Following North Bay Librarian On TikTok For His Real-Life Stories From The Library
+Thousands following North Bay librarian on TikTok for his real-life stories from the library

 "Just this true joy of hearing kids' stories at the library and relating to that and letting them have a place to talk while realizing library staff, library workers, all of it forming an all-encompassing safe place where they can be themselves,” Threets said.

-But most of Threet’s TikTok center around lighthearted, innocent, and whimsical tales.
+But most of Threet’s TikToks center around lighthearted, innocent and whimsical tales.

 Or one of his most recent tales about a group of kids who were walking a lizard on a leash outside the library.